bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/payment-verification.md

 pendingIndex        map[merkle.Digest]pay.PayId
 ```

-**Verified Structures.** Once the Bitmark Property System detects a payment transaction from the bitcoin or litecoin blockchain, pending transactions are be moved to verified structures.
+**Verified Structures.** Once the Bitmark blockchain detects a payment transaction from the Bitcoin or Litecoin blockchain, pending transactions are be moved to verified structures.

 ```go
 verifiedTransactions map[pay.PayId]*transactionData